ireaneus/CDI/docs/ETP/ETPS1AssignmentPt1.md

 ## Personal Statement

-Hello, my name is **David L. Haines**.
-I grew up in **Bloomington, Minnesota**.
+Hello, my name is **David L. Haines** and I grew up in **Bloomington, Minnesota**.
 I do not have much detailed information about my extended family origin, but I was raised there and spent most of my early years in that community.

 I attended **John F. Kennedy High School** in Bloomington.
 While there, I participated in the High School Choir and also completed my written pilot’s license exam during that time.